Vito Trause: Post-war life

 After returning to the United States, Trause competed as a semi-professional athlete in both football and baseball.
 Trause was signed by the St. Louis Cardinals and briefly played baseball for its minor league affiliates.
 Trause was a semi-pro fullback, competing in the Bergen County Football League as a member of the Hackensack Angels and in the New Jersey Pro League as a member of the Passaic Red Devils.
 He also competed as a semi-pro baseball player for the Carlstadt Pros.
 Trause continued to play sports throughout much of his adult life, playing softball until he was over 70 years old.

 Trause, a Catholic, joined the Catholic War Veterans in September 1948.
 He was also a member of the Knights of Columbus and the Veterans of Foreign Wars.

 Throughout much of his adult life, Trause worked two jobs simultaneously; he worked for the East Rutherford Syringe Company and Magnavox.

 Family life

 Trause's mother died two years after Trause returned to New Jersey following the Second World War.

 Trause married Theresa Iwanowski, an East Rutherford receptionist, on June 7, 1952.
 The pair moved to Clifton, New Jersey and had two daughters, Cynthia and Victoria.
 The family moved to Washington Township, a town in Bergen County, New Jersey, in 1967.
 Trause remained married to his wife until she died on August 6, 2005.

 Later years and death

 Community presence

 In his later years, Trause became a community figure in New Jersey.
 He was known as the "daytime mayor" of Washington Township, the town in which he resided in Bergen County, New Jersey.
-He was also known as a Westwood Regional High School athletics super-fan and as a mentor both to high school students and many members of his community at large.
+He was also known as a Westwood Regional High School athletics super-fan and booster, and as a mentor both to high school students and many members of his community at large.